Wooshmi/KPNs/README.md

 The data that passes through these 2 ports is completely independent and thus we can have an OS process for each of the ports.
 On each of these OS processes we will create a thread per incoming connection.
 We had to add one more function to the given signature (`run_main`) which is used for initialisation and should be called only once (it replaces the first run).
 ### Optimisations
 We've implemented a mini priority system for OCaml threads.
 The issue that motivated us to do this was the fact that `get` commands block the execution of a specific process until it receives the answer.
 We use jokers to reduce the interruption of communication threads that read a `get`.
 All communication processes start with 50 jokers and receive 50 jokers whenever they succesfully read a get request.
-However they lose 1 joker every time they skips a thread yield.
+However they lose 1 joker every time they skip a thread yield.
 If the number of jokers of a thread reaches 0 then all thread yield are executed.
 ```ocaml
 if !jokers = 0 then
     Thread.yield ()